hearvox/wiki-media-cred/Topics/Issues.md

 :arrow_right: How do we indicate a newspaper's/news site's geographical coverage?

+## QID matches
+:arrow_right: How do we avoid duplicates when adding new Wikidata items for entries not found?

+Queries techniques for finding QIDs for entries in external databases.
+(With regex searches that: remove "The ", replace "-", add city and state, add "newspaper")

 ## Project tasks
-The project will add:
+The project is matching news outlets in Wikidata with those listed in media databases, adding new for outlets in the external lists but not in Wikidata, then importing the external data into Wikdata, including:
-1. Domain names
+1. Domain names (as `alias`)
 1. Domain registration dates
+2. Consistant `description` wording (with city and state)
-1. Confirmed, valid URL
+1. Validated URL
-1. Press association membership
+1. Press association membership(s)
-1. Inclusion in lists of legit new sources
+1. Inclusion in non-member lists of legit news sources
 1. Place of publication<sup>*</sup>
+1. Year founded<sup>*</sup>
+1. Street address<sup>**</sup>
+1. Credibility ratings (Media Bias/Fack Check)

 <sup>*</sup> If missing.
 <sup>**</sup> Maybe.

+QIDs to domain names to specific news outlets, creating new itmes for news outlets not currenty in Wikidate.
+When down, I'll add Wikidata

 Specific tasks:
 1. Making news-related classes a subclass of [(Q1193236)(https://www.wikidata.org/wiki/Q1193236)] (if not already).